learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Swift_Mapkit.md

 - Add annotations and overlays to a map to call out points of interest.
 - Add LookAround capabilities to enable users to explore locations at street level.
 - Respond to user interactions with well known points of interest, geographical features, and boundaries.
-- Provide text completion for searchbars to make it easy for users to search for a destination or point of interest.
+- Provide text completion for search bars to make it easy for users to search for a destination or point of interest.

 ## Creating a Map